What makes your lobsters different than ones I buy in the grocery store?

 We package our products with the following: an insulated styro foam box, frozen ice gel packs, and a cardboard box.
 Our packaging will keep your order protected and temperature controlled for the duration of the shipment.
 Each lobster we ship is inspected by hand to ensure you receive a strong, healthy, and hard shell product full of meat.

-What days of the week do you deliver?
+What day of the week do I pick up?

 Is shipping included in the price?